Cray-HPE/docs-csm/operations/resiliency/Resilience_of_System_Management_Services.md

 -   Modified procedures for reloading DVS on NCNs to reduce DVS service interruptions.
 -   DVS now retries DNS queries in dvs\_generate\_map, which improves boot resiliency at scale.
 -   Additional retries implemented in the BOA, IMS, and CFS services for increased protection around outages of dependent services.
--   Image based installs emphasizing "non-special" node types eliminated single points of failure previously encountered with DNS, administrative and installation tooling, and gathering of Cray System Management \(CSM\) logging for Ceph and Kubernetes.
+-   Image-based installs emphasizing "non-special" node types eliminated single points of failure previously encountered with DNS, administrative and installation tooling, and gathering of Cray System Management \(CSM\) logging for Ceph and Kubernetes.

 ### Expected Resiliency Behavior